Chart Color Schemes

 Safety Bay - Shoalwater features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.3% of all households, including 25.4% couples with children, 29.9% couples without children, and 10.2% single parent families.
-Non-family households comprise the remaining 33.7%, with lone person households at 31.5% and group households comprising 2.1%.
-The median household size is 2.3 people, smaller than the Greater Perth average of 2.6.
+Family households comprise 66.3% of all households, including 25.4% couples with children, 29.9% couples without children, and 10.2% single parent families.
+Non-family households account for 33.7%, with lone person households at 31.5% and group households making up 2.1%.
+The median household size is 2.3 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households